 Like all of us, our monkeys each have their own personalities, likes, and dislikes!
-Get to know our individual monkeys – some who live at the Monkey Living Center, some who are still helping people across the country, and some who live in special care homes.
-Our monkey profiles will change every quarter, so be sure to visit us again soon!
+Meet the Monkeys – some who live at the Monkey Living Center, some who are still helping people across the country, and some who live in special care homes.
+Our capuchin monkey profiles will change every quarter, so be sure to visit us again soon!

-Watch our monkeys being monkeys in our “Meet the Monkeys” short films!
+Watch our monkeys being monkeys in our Monkey Helpers Videos.

 Remember, you can make a tax-deductible gift today and support our current monkey helper/recipient partners as well as our post-service monkeys.

 Mango is one of the older monkeys here at The Monkey Living Center—he’s 38.
 He’s been placed two times, and his first placement lasted 15 years!
 Mango has a special bond with his placement trainer, Natalie, because they are the same age—they were born just three months apart!

 What’s it like sharing your life with a 28-year-old capuchin monkey?

 Just ask Corinne!
 She found out about Helping Hands on a national news program.
 She began the application process immediately.
 In January 2008, “Sassy” Glassie arrived at her door with two placement trainers.
 As all our recipients can attest, it takes both patience and commitment to have a service monkey.
 Corinne likens living with a monkey to “having a two-year-old” where “every day is a new adventure.”
 Glassie definitely keeps Corrine on her toes!

 Nicky, a sweet 30-year-old male capuchin monkey, is enjoying his post-service life here at the Monkey Living Center.
 (In 2006, Nicky was placed with Robert, a young man in Texas, and they had over ten wonderful years together until Robert passed away.)
 Nicky loves his baths and can’t wait for his treats of walnuts, oatmeal, and peanut butter – in fact, he taps the counter when he is ready for a treat!